How in the Federalist Papers James Madison Argued Against Democracy in Favor of a Republic

 The question of “is the US a democracy” or “is the US a republic” is answered in the Federalist Papers.
 These provide the background thinking to what eventually became the US Constitution and Bill of Rights.

-One of the Federalist Papers chapters where democracy is covered is the No 10, No 14, and No 48.
+One of the Federalist Papers chapters that covers democracy is Nos.
+10, 14, and 48.
 All of these chapters were written by James Madison.
-Overall, the Federalist Papers were written by three named writers — Alexander Hamilton, James Madison, and John Jay.
+Overall, the Federalist Papers were written by three writers: Alexander Hamilton, James Madison, and John Jay.
+The Federalist Papers are described as follows.

 From this view of the subject it may be concluded that a pure democracy, by which I mean a society consisting of a small number of citizens, who assemble and administer the government in person, can admit of no cure for the mischiefs of faction.
 A common passion or interest will, in almost every case, be felt by a majority of the whole; a communication and concert result from the form of government itself; and there is nothing to check the inducements to sacrifice the weaker party or an obnoxious individual.
 Hence it is that such democracies have ever been spectacles of turbulence and contention; have ever been found incompatible with personal security or the rights of property; and have in general been as short in their lives as they have been violent in their deaths.
 Theoretic politicians, who have patronized this species of government, have erroneously supposed that by reducing mankind to a perfect equality in their political rights, they would, at the same time, be perfectly equalized and assimilated in their possessions, their opinions, and their passions.

-This is Madison declaring that democracy supporters are guilty of utopianism when democracy and are not familiar with how democracy was practiced in the Greek states.
+Here, Madison declares that democracy supporters are guilty of utopianism when democracy is unfamiliar with how democracy was practiced in the Greek states.

-Here Madison states that representatives will be more consonant with the public good that if stated by the people.
+Here, Madison states that representatives will be more consonant with the public good than if stated by the people.
+This is a clear assertion of the superiority of the representative’s judgment over that of the people directly voting.

 In the first place, it is to be remarked that, however small the republic may be, the representatives must be raised to a certain number, in order to guard against the cabals of a few; and that, however large it may be, they must be limited to a certain number, in order to guard against the confusion of a multitude.
 Hence, the number of representatives in the two cases not being in proportion to that of the two constituents, and being proportionally greater in the small republic, it follows that, if the proportion of fit characters be not less in the large than in the small.